laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 - Programming languages:

-  - The C standard does not define primitives to set or extract NaN payloads.
+  - The programming languages C, C++, Java, Pyhton and Rust do no provide APIs to set or extract NaN payloads.
-  - Even modern C versions only provide the `isnan()` function to test if a value is a NaN.
+  - IEEE 754 is over thirty years old, enough time for support to be added if there was need.

 - CPU hardware: